acdaniel864/capstone/README.md

 # README - What, Where and Wine
-**Price Predictive Modelling of Consumer Wines - an Application for Wine Comparison**<br>
+**Price Predictive Modelling and Application for Consumer Wines**<br>
-Capstone Project by Aaran Daniel<br>
+Aaran Daniel<br>

 ## Executive Summary:<br>
 This project puts a fresh twist on a topic that is the interest of many a thirsty Data Scientist, wine.
-Over 50,000 wines are analysed in a project designed to shed light on what dictates the prices of consumer wine and help drinkers identify some delicious bargains.
-Combining datasets from two different websites, three seperate scrapes, it is hoped that deficiencies in any single datasource are mitigated, allowing for the creation of a price predictive model more robust to unseen data.<br> Mention validaiton EHRE.
+Over 50,000 wines are analysed in a analysis designed to shed light on what dictates the prices of consumer wine and help drinkers identify some delicious bargains.
+Combining datasets from two different websites, three seperate scrapes, it is hoped that the creation of a price predictive model more robust to unseen data is facilitated.<br>

-When identifying undervalued wines this project delves deeper than a basic comparison of rating and price. <br>

-The end result will be a high-acccuracy price predictive model and an application designed for users to input wines and receive similar wines, vintage comparisons and some measure of value-for-money.
-Helping the user decide if the wine they are interested in is overvalued, undervalued or just-right.
-Some revealing price predictive features and interesting insights sprinkled in along the way.<br>
+When identifying undervalued wines this project delves deeper than a basic comparison of rating and price.
+The end result will be a high-acccuracy price predictive model and an application designed, our very own digital sommerlier Casi.
+Casi comes in two parts: 1.
+A game of guess the wine price; 2.
+A wine valiation tool, helping a user decide if the wine they are interested in is priced sensibly.
+Some revealing price predictive features and interesting insights are sprinkled in along the way.<br>

-What risks/limitations/assumptions affect these findings.<br> Different prices in diff countries, old prices, old data, i didnt scrape it myself.
-Issues with region categorisation, is it done by appelation or region what defines a region.
+A limitaiton of this project is that wine prices differ countries for many reasons such as taxes and transportation costs.
+The data also varies in age and therefore some prices might be slightly out dated.
+Lastly the valuation ability of our app is limited to the regions, producers and countries upon which the model was trained. <br>

 ## Problem Statement:<br>
 Too many wines out on the market how can a user know if they are getting good value for money?
 How the wine in their hand compares to previous vintages or wines from the same region.
-This project looks to understand what features are most predictive of wine prices and in doing so identify oppotiunities to purchase great wines at bargain prices.<br>
+This project looks to understand what features are most predictive of wine prices and in doing so identify opportunities to purchase great wines at bargain prices.<br>

 ## Primary Aim:<br>
 Using historical price data of wines develop a predictive model for prices and help consumers identify bargain wines.<br>